 Canfield council proposes stormwater fee hike

-CANFIELD — City council members are mulling a hike to residents’ stormwater infrastructure fees for the next five years for the ability to self-fund capital improvements to the system.
+City council members are considering a hike to residents’ stormwater infrastructure fees for the next five years to self-fund capital improvements to the system.

 A public meeting on the proposed increase is set for 6 p.m. next Wednesday at the Canfield Fairgrounds’ Fair Park, along Fair Street.

+City Manager Wade Calhoun said Wednesday night all city utility customers already pay a $3 monthly fee – billed quarterly at $9 – which generates about $165,000 per year.
+The remaining surplus after operation and maintenance expenses, about $55,000 to $60,000 annually, goes toward capital stormwater projects, he said.

-City Manager Wade Calhoun said administrators are recommending increasing the fee to $24 per quarter, which they expect would generate a stormwater surplus of about $350,000 annually.
+The current $9 quarterly fee has been in place since the early 2000s, Calhoun added, but officials want input on proposed fee structures as high as $30 per quarter.
+He said administrators are recommending increasing the fee to $24 per quarter, which they expect would generate a stormwater surplus of about $350,000 annually.
 Under that fee, customers would pay $5 more a month; $60 more per year.

+“It’s a temporary increase to get the funding right now and, five years from now, we reassess,” Calhoun said.

+Many living along Overbrook Drive shared concerns about runoff from a culvert long in disrepair that spouts a foot-high during heavy rain.

 More like this from vindy.com